MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

               sages received.
 Usually, switch should specify the  name  of  a bridge in the ovs-vswitchd database.

-              If  miss-len is provided, ovs-ofctl sends an OpenFlow ``set con‐ figuration'' message at  connection  setup  time  that  requests miss-len  bytes of each packet that misses the flow table.
+              If  miss-len is provided, ovs-ofctl sends an OpenFlow "set con‐ figuration" message at  connection  setup  time  that  requests miss-len  bytes of each packet that misses the flow table.
 Open vSwitch does not send these and other asynchronous  messages  to an ovs-ofctl monitor client connection unless a nonzero value is specified on this argument.
 (Thus, if miss-len  is  not  speci‐ fied, very little traffic will ordinarily be printed.)

-              If invalid_ttl is passed, ovs-ofctl sends an OpenFlow ``set con‐ figuration'' message at connection setup time that requests  IN‐ VALID_TTL_TO_CONTROLLER,  so  that ovs-ofctl monitor can receive ``packet-in'' messages when TTL reaches zero on dec_ttl  action.
+              If invalid_ttl is passed, ovs-ofctl sends an OpenFlow "set con‐ figuration" message at connection setup time that requests  IN‐ VALID_TTL_TO_CONTROLLER,  so  that ovs-ofctl monitor can receive "packet-in" messages when TTL reaches zero on dec_ttl  action.
               Only OpenFlow 1.1 and 1.2 support invalid_ttl; Open vSwitch also implements it for OpenFlow 1.0 as an extension.

-              watch:[spec...] causes ovs-ofctl to send a  ``monitor  request'' Nicira extension message to the switch at connection setup time.
+              watch:[spec...] causes ovs-ofctl to send a  "monitor  request" Nicira extension message to the switch at connection setup time.
               This message causes the switch to send  information  about  flow table changes as they occur.
 The following comma-separated spec